 Memories of Port Nelson

-As a young lad, fishing off the wharves was a pastime enjoyed.
-The two Nelson ferries were coal burners, you would see the coal hulk tied up on the seaward side bunkering them using coal baskets.
+As a young lad in the 1930's, fishing off the wharves was a much enjoyed pastime.
+The two Nelson ferries were coal burners.
+The coal hulks was tied up on the seaward side of the ferries to bunker them using coal baskets.

 In those days Nelson had about ten shipping companies, some would have but one ship, many of them Scows.